 In contrast to those who medicalize suffering, I look at the struggles of the individual as stemming from a lack of support.
 So much in our world can make us feel insignificant, distancing us from ourselves and from each other.
 Our individual voices get overshadowed by a profusion of manufactured sounds that impose expectations and drown us out.
 In a myriad of ways large and small, we are confronted by situations that diminish our sense of agency and the sense that our voice matters.
 More than ever before, we are surrounded by enticements (computers, phones, TV) that draw us away from deeper connections with other people and with our inner world.

 Many of us lack the community support that in the past might have sustained us.
 In therapy we honour the struggle and the work it takes to remain connected and engaged.
 A therapist holds us with ourselves and holds what we are saying.
 A therapist shares in our experience so that we are not alone.
 With attentive listening we can explore dark corners safely, pay attention to your voice, and reflect upon thoughts creatively.
 Areas that before were lying in darkness are illuminated.
 We listen and attend to the parts of ourselves that have been silenced and dismissed.
 Over time we become more firmly rooted in our own reality and can live in the world more fully.
 As we grow stronger in our individuality we also become deeply aware of our shared humanity and how we belong in the world.

 In my work it has been most rewarding, as we uncover the sources of clients’ limitations, to see their horizons expand.
 Psychotherapy is not necessarily an easy process, but it is ultimately liberating.

 We will begin by arranging a consultation session.
-This session lasts a half-hour and it is free.
-We can discuss any questions you have about psychotherapy and the way we might work together.
-We will discuss your concerns and what brings you to therapy now.
+This session lasts a half-hour.
+The fee is $30.
+We will discuss your concerns and what brings you to therapy now and we can address any questions you have about psychotherapy and the way we might work together.